jgathogo/Tizi-Tracker/REMOTE_DEBUGGING.md

 # Remote Debugging & Monitoring Guide

-This guide helps you debug and monitor Tizi Log on your phone so you can share issues with developers.
+This guide helps you debug and monitor Tizi Tracker on your phone so you can share issues with developers.

 ## Option 1: Chrome Remote Debugging (Android) - Recommended